Vagner-Filho/loja-gtec/ADMIN_SETUP.md

 5. **Add CSRF protection** for forms
 6. **Use a production-grade session store** (currently in-memory)
 7. **Set up proper logging** for security events
+8. **Configure proper file upload limits** based on your needs
+9. **Implement image optimization** (resize, compress) for uploaded images
+10. **Set up backup strategy** for uploaded images
+11. **Consider using a CDN** for serving static assets and uploaded images

+## Image Upload Best Practices

+### For Development:
+- The current implementation stores images in `/web/static/images/uploads/`
+- Images are served directly by the Go server

+### For Production:
+Consider these improvements:
+1. **Image Optimization**: Resize and compress images on upload
+2. **Cloud Storage**: Use S3, Google Cloud Storage, or similar for uploaded images
+3. **CDN**: Serve images through a CDN for better performance
+4. **Virus Scanning**: Scan uploaded files for malware
+5. **Backup**: Regular backups of uploaded images
+6. **Cleanup Jobs**: Remove orphaned images that are no longer referenced

 ## Adding More Admin Users